noctuakitty/kileacastilloportfolio/README.md

 # Portfolio
 Remaking my portfolio from scratch, making it responsive, making it my own.
 Bootswatch Slate used
-Pictures from my mothers facebook
+Pictures from my mother's facebook